hsnyder/sharpy/README.md

 existing attachments will remain valid until they are themselves destroyed.
 The data is reclaimed by the system when the very last attachment is deleted.

-### SharedArray.list()

-This function returns a list of previously created arrays stored as POSIX SHM objects, along with their name, data type and dimensions.
-This function only works on Linux because it directly accesses files exposed under `/dev/shm`.
-There doesn't seem to be a portable method of achieving this.

 ## Constants